oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-data-studio/setup-workshop-environment/setup-workshop-environment.md

 2. On the **Sign In** page, select your tenancy, enter your username and password, and then click **Sign In**.

    ![The blurred username and masked password are displayed on the OCI Sign in screen.
 The tenancy's name and username are blurred.
 The Sign In button is highlighted.](./images/sign-in.png " ")

+       >**Note:** Based on the Multi-factor authentication setup for your account, provide authentication to sign into the account.
+In our example, we clicked **Allow** on the iphone based on our authentication setup.
+For more details, refer to the [Managing Multifactor Authentication](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/usingmfa.htm) documentation.

    The **Oracle Cloud Console** Home page is displayed.